 To learn more about the data science field, explore this in-depth degree guide.
 In addition to detailing the best online master's in data science programs, the guide explains academic accreditation and the financial aid process.

-What Can I Do With a Master's in Data Science?
+What You Can Do With a Master's in Data Science

 A master's degree in data science prepares graduates for competitive careers in technology and business.
 The field of data science is so new that organizations that collect occupational data, including the Bureau of Labor Statistics, do not collect data on data scientist jobs.
 However, individuals with a degree in data science can also pursue several other careers, including computer and information research scientist, operations research analyst, and management analysts.
 Known for being naturally inquisitive, data scientists love to solve complicated problems.
 They take raw data and interpret it in ways that make sense to the rest of the population.

 Most computer and information research scientists work for the federal government or in computer systems design.
 These scientists often specialize in data science.
 They design computing technology and create new uses for existing technologies.
 Typically, candidates need at least a master's for this occupation.

 Median Annual Salary: $118,370*